esh83/chat-application/README.md

 <span>chat page</span>
 <img src=""  alt="chat page"/>
 <p>application's source code is available in src folder</p>
-<p>if you want to just test and run the application you can download and use the installer.exe file availabe in installer folder</p>
+<p>if you want to just test and run the application you can download and use the installer.exe file availabe in installer folder to install the application</p>